nforrester/NexPlane/README.md

 Quick summary of new features:

 - Support is added for the Sky-Watcher AZ-EQ6 mount.
-Other similar Sky-Watcher mounts like the EQ6-R are likely to work too.
+Other similar Sky-Watcher mounts like the EQ6-R and AZ-GTi are likely to work too.
 - There's a new command line option called `--telescope-protocol`, and a corresponding config parameter called `telescope_protocol` which sets its defult value.
 This option can take on the following values: